afafbioinfo/ReDMaxH/README.md

 (Helix (= Helix or coumpound) ,averageRLtdiff (Mean over all contributing tuples),nbrobservations (# of tuples),Length (Length of a Helix),nbrCCpairs,nbrAApairs,Profiling,std,median,averageonpositive,stdonpositive,medianonpsitive)

-`Kmeans_elbow_mean.csv` Ranked helices affected to clusters with their classification based on global std and global  mean.
+`Kmeans_elbow_mean.csv` Ranked helices affected to clusters ( where the number of clusters is determined using the elbow method) with their classification based on global std and global  mean.